About the course

 The International Ship and Port-Facility Security (ISPS) Code specifies that the Port Facility Security Officer (PFSO) is responsible for the development, implementation, revision, and maintenance of the Port Facility Security Plan (PFSP).
 The PFSP outlines the required measures to prevent the unauthorised access of people, weapons and contraband into port, and provide for a safe and sterile working environment for international shipping operators.

-Plymouth University's PFSO course follows the framework of the ISPS Code, and is approved by the Department for Transport.
+University of Plymouth's PFSO course follows the framework of the ISPS Code, and is approved by the Department for Transport.
 On completion of this course students will be able to:

 - execute the PFSO responsibilities in accordance with the ISPS Code and national requirements